-3 hours per week Second Semester 3 credits M, 7-10 Ma 256 Functions of a Complex Variable Dr. Foster This course contains a substantial introduction to the theory of functions of a complex variable, with emphasis on those parts which are most useful in applications.
+3 hours per week Second Semester 3 credits M, 6:30-9:30 Ma 256 FUNCTIONS OF A COMPLEX VARIABLE Dr. FOSTER This course contains a substantial introduction to the theory of functions of a complex variable, with emphasis on those parts which are most useful in applications.
 The applications include the uses of the theory of residues and contour integrals in the evaluation of real integrals.
 Prerequisite: Differential and Integral Calculus.
-3 hours per week Repeated Each Semester 3 credits W, 7-10 Ma 261 MATHEMATICAL STATISTICS Professor BARKAN This course develops the fundamental notions of statistics necessary for the analysis of numerical data.
+3 hours per week Repeated Each Semester 3 credits W, 6:30-9:30 Professor BARKAN Ma 261 MATHEMATICAL STATISTICS This course develops the fundamental notions of statistics necessary for the analysis of numerical data.
 Special attention is given to the problem of determining when statistical methods are appropriate.
 Case histories of the proper and improper use of statistics are considered.
 Prerequisite: Differential and Integral Calculus.
-3 hours per week First Semester 3 credits Tu, 7-10 Ma 262 STATISTICAL INFERENCE Professor BARKAN This course considers inferences about populations based on samples, design of experiments, elementary decision theory, minimax principle.
+3 hours per week First Semester 3 credits Ma 262 STATISTICAL INFERENCE Professor BARKAN This course considers inferences about populations based on samples. design of experiments, elementary decision theory, minimax principle.
 Prerequisite: Differential and Integral Calculus.
-3 hours per week Second Semester 3 credits Tu, 7-10 Ma 273 DIFFERENTIAL EQUATIONS I Dr. KOREN Advanced topics in ordinary differential equations with applications to engineering problems.
+3 hours per week Second Semester 3 credits Tu, 6:30-9:30 Dr. KOREN DIFFERENTIAL EQUATIONS I Ma 273 Advanced topics in ordinary differential equations with applications to engineering problems.
 Prerequisite: Undergraduate Differential Equations.
-3 hours per week Repeated Each Semester Th, 7-10 First semester Tu, 7-10 Second semester Ma 274 DIFFERENTIAL EQUATIONS II Dr. KOREN A companion course to Ma 273, dealing with partial differential equations, with emphasis on those of physics and their solutions by means of Fourier series, Bessel functions, and Legendre polynomials.
+3 hours per week Repeated Each Semester 3 credits Section 1: Tu, 6:30-9:30 First Semester Section 2: Th, 6:30-9:30 First Semester Tu, 6:30-9:30 Second Semester Ma 274 DIFFERENTIAL EQUATIONS II Dr. KOREN A companion course to Ma 273, dealing with partial differential equations, with emphasis on those of physics and their solutions by means of Fourier series, Bessel functions, and Legendre polynomials.
 Prerequisite: Ma 273 or equivalent.